 SDCCD identifies Disability Support Programs and Services (DSPS), or the 504 Officer, as the office to determine academic accommodations under Section 504 of the 1973 Rehabilitation Act.

-The Site Compliance Officer (SCO) is identified as the campus indivdidual to handle all discrimination grievances under the Americans with Disabilities Act of the District's Equal Employment Opportunity and Diversity Office.
+The Site Compliance Officer (SCO) is identified as the campus individual to handle all discrimination grievances under the Americans with Disabilities Act of the District's Equal Employment Opportunity and Diversity Office.

 The intent of this policy is to insure compliance with state and federal laws.
 SDCCD Procedure 3105.1 is intended to provide consistent and fair review of all academic adjustments requests and dispute resolution.

-If a student would like to file a formal complaint regarding discrimination on the basis of disability, they should contact the ADA/504 Coordinator (firstname.lastname@example.org or 619-388-2345) or go to SDCCD Student Rights Website for more inforamtion.
-Students may also contact the US Deparment of Education Office for Civil Rights.
+If a student would like to file a formal complaint regarding discrimination on the basis of disability, they should contact the ADA/504 Coordinator, Jill Moreno Ikari (firstname.lastname@example.org or 619-388-2345) or go to SDCCD Student Rights Website for more inforamtion.
+Students may also contact the US Department of Education Office for Civil Rights.